-- D. For new hires who are eligible, benefits begin the first day of the month following 120 calendar days of employment.
-The date on which benefits begin shall be delayed by the same number of calendar days that a new employee is on unpaid leave during that initial period. - E. For existing employees who have been employed more than 120 days and become eligible, benefits will begin the first of the month after they have established eligibility. - F. Once established, eligibility continues until an employee's hours fall below the necessary number of benefit hours.
+- D. Once established, eligibility continues until an employee's hours fall below the necessary number of benefit hours.
 The Employer shall maintain the employee's benefit status for a period of sixty (60) days even if their hours fall below the benefit levels as long as the employee is actively seeking replacement hours and making themself available to interview with new clients and to train with new clients.
-The sixty (60) day period begins on the first day of the pay period immediately following the reduction in the employee's schedule. - G. In the Supported Living program every eight (8) hours paid as overnight support is counted as three (3) hours towards benefit eligibility.
-Time oncall carrying the e-cell for a one-day (24-hour) shift is counted as 7.5 hours toward benefit eligibility and a full weekend shift is counted as 15 hours towards benefit eligibility. - H. Employees not eligible for benefits may enroll in EBI benefits if they cover the cost of the monthly premium and deductible.
-The cost of the premium will be taken as a payroll deduction.
+The sixty (60) day period begins on the first day of the pay period immediately following the reduction in the employee's schedule. - E. In the Supported Living program every eight (8) hours paid as overnight support is counted as three (3) hours towards benefit eligibility (except Medical Benefits see Section 27).
+Time on-call carrying the e-cell for a one-day (24-hour) shift is counted as 7.5 hours toward benefit eligibility and a full weekend shift is counted as 15 hours towards benefit eligibility.